jpcprojects/jpcprojects.github.io/_posts/2023/2023-09-14-proxmox_upgrade.md

 - **Backup**: Similar to Proxmox Server A.
 - **Upgrade Process**: Similar to Proxmox Server A.
-- Continue with post-upgrade steps.
+- Continue with post-upgrade verification.

 #### Proxmox Server C (08/15/23)

 - **Backup**: Similar to Proxmox Server A.
 - **Upgrade Process**: Similar to Proxmox Server A.
-- Continue with post-upgrade steps.
+- Continue with post-upgrade verification.

 #### Proxmox Server D (08/20/23)

 - **Backup**: Similar to Proxmox Server A.
 - **Upgrade Process**: Similar to Proxmox Server A.
-- Continue with post-upgrade steps.
+- Continue with post-upgrade verification.

 ### 3. Post-Upgrade Verification